 - the development of new and enhanced flood defences along the river Derwent.
 The section Our City Our River has information about preparing the city for extreme flooding events.

 It is important that we lead by example in doing what we can to reduce our carbon footprint but we cannot meet the challenging zero carbon target on our own.
 We can influence a further 35-40% through planning, regulation and procurement, but the final 60% comes from government policy, the market and individual consumer decisions.

-Reductions in emissions require significant change in the way we do things, coupled with practical actions by community, business and individuals.
+Reductions in emissions require a significant change in the way we do things, coupled with practical actions by the community, businesses and individuals.